dubzzz/fuzz-rest-api/README.md

 })
 ```

 In the above example `nameOfFieldOne`, `nameOfFieldTwo`... are all filled with string values.
 Depending on your API you may want to be more precise on the types you are using.
-The benefit of specifying the real types is that you may find bugs deaper in the code.
+For instance if `nameOfFieldOne` expects integers you might prefer `fc.integer()`.
+The benefit of specifying the real types is that you may find bugs deaper in your code.

 Nonetheless the two approches are fully complementary.
+Depending on the type safety provided by your back, you may want to check that sending other types will not cause Internal Server Errors like here in `/api/profile/:uid` route.

-One solution to have the better of those two worlds is to use `fc.oneof(/*realType*/, fc.string())` everywhere you want to specify real type.
+One solution to have the better of those two worlds is to use `fc.oneof(/*realType, eg.: fc.integer()*/, fc.string())` everywhere you want to specify real type.

 You may also use the helper https://github.com/dubzzz/fuzz-rest-api/blob/master/test/inferPayloadArbitrary.js in order to automatically build the arbitrary from a given payload.
-With this helper, input `{min: 9, max: 30, label: 'toto'}` will produce the arbitrary `fc.record({min: fc.integer(), max: fc.integer(), label: fc.string()})`.
+With this helper, input `{min: 9, max: 30, label: 'toto'}` will produce the arbitrary `fc.record({min: fc.integer(), max: fc.integer(), label: fc.string()})` or the alternative with `fc.oneof(...)`.

 ## Output of test command